 Blue Bridge and Horse Guards Parade from St James’s Park © The Royal Parks

 Adding an element of healthy competition to a group activity is sure to put a smile on everyone’s face.
 At Monopoly Lifesized, you’ll play on a giant 3D board based on the famous family favourite.
 There are numerous activity bars around London too, which are the perfect place for fun and friendly competition.
-Bounce is the home of ping-pong, beer pong and more; Flight Club delivers fast-paced games of darts, cocktails and sharing plates; try your hand at mini golf with a modern twist at Puttshack, or have a go at Shuffleboard at Electric Shuffle.
-At Fairgame, which recently opened in Canary Wharf, you’ll find a playground for grown-ups.
+Bounce is the home of ping-pong, beer pong and more; and Flight Club delivers fast-paced games of darts, cocktails and sharing plates.
+Try your hand at mini golf with a modern twist at Puttshack, or have a go at Shuffleboard at Electric Shuffle.
+At Fairgame in Canary Wharf, you’ll find a playground for grown-ups.
 Think Prosecco-infused candy floss, a riverside terrace and traditional fairground games such as duck shoot, reinvented for the modern day.

 Art lovers should visit Frameless, the largest immersive art exhibition of its kind in the UK, while Harry Potter fans should visit Warner Bros.
 Studio Tour London – The Making of Harry Potter to fully experience the Wizarding World in all its glory.
 For other film and TV-inspired immersive experiences, check out Faulty Towers: The Dining Experience and Mamma Mia!
 The Party, which have been entertaining audiences with slapstick comedy and foot-tapping soundtracks for years.